marokoalex/MyVeryFirstRepo/README.md

 [中文](/README-zh.md)
 # MyVeryFirstRepo
-I put up some materials for practicing.
+This is a meaningless repo.
+I simply put up some materials for practicing.
 Ignore the following contents, please.
 I wrote this up for fun and to help me remember how I set things up.

 Table of Contents